Pattern Matching

 It is possible to cover the remaining cases inside the

-statement in other languages.#![allow(unused)] fn main() { let dice_roll = 9; match dice_roll { 3 => add_fancy_hat(), 7 => remove_fancy_hat(), other => move_player(other), // This will match all the cases that aren't specifically listed } fn add_fancy_hat() {} fn remove_fancy_hat() {} fn move_player(num_spaces: u8) {} }
+matchexpression, it is similar todefaultcase ofswitchstatement in other languages.#![allow(unused)] fn main() { let dice_roll = 9; match dice_roll { 3 => add_fancy_hat(), 7 => remove_fancy_hat(), other => move_player(other), // This will match all the cases that aren't specifically listed } fn add_fancy_hat() {} fn remove_fancy_hat() {} fn move_player(num_spaces: u8) {} } -

 Sometimes we use placeholder

-, to specify Rust, that this value is useless.#![allow(unused)] fn main() { let dice_roll = 9; match dice_roll { 3 => add_fancy_hat(), 7 => remove_fancy_hat(), _ => reroll(), // These values aren't that important } fn add_fancy_hat() {} fn remove_fancy_hat() {} fn reroll() {} }
+_, to specify Rust, that this value is useless.#![allow(unused)] fn main() { let dice_roll = 9; match dice_roll { 3 => add_fancy_hat(), 7 => remove_fancy_hat(), _ => reroll(), // These values aren't that important } fn add_fancy_hat() {} fn remove_fancy_hat() {} fn reroll() {} } -

 If we want to tell Rust to literally do nothing, then we can use unit tuple

-instead of fn call.#![allow(unused)] fn main() { let dice_roll = 9; match dice_roll { 3 => add_fancy_hat(), 7 => remove_fancy_hat(), _ => (), // Telling Rust to "do nothing" } fn add_fancy_hat() {} fn remove_fancy_hat() {} }
+()instead of fn call.#![allow(unused)] fn main() { let dice_roll = 9; match dice_roll { 3 => add_fancy_hat(), 7 => remove_fancy_hat(), _ => (), // Telling Rust to "do nothing" } fn add_fancy_hat() {} fn remove_fancy_hat() {} }

 -